Antharithm/Antharithm/README.md

 🎓 Graduated from the University of Pennsylvania FinTech BootCamp with an A

-🌱 Has a B.A. in Multi Media Formats & Production from Temple University
+🌱 Has a B.A. in Multi Media Production from Temple University

 ✍️ In my leisure time I like to read and go on nature walks